Kim Chiu: 2012–present: Movies and critical success

 In April 2018, she appears in the Filipino horror-comedy film Da One That Ghost Away directed by Tony Y. Reyes together with Ryan Bang, Enzo Pineda and the duo of Maymay Entrata and Edward Barber.
 The movie grossed over P8 million on its opening day and over P70 million in its entire theatrical run.

 In December 2018, her movie One Great Love became Regal Film's official entry to the 2018 Metro Manila Film Festival.
-It was Chiu's first time Venturing into a adult, steamy oriented role and also working with both Dennis Trillo and JC de Vera.
+It was Chiu's first time Venturing into an adult, steamy oriented role and also working with both Dennis Trillo and JC de Vera.
 She received nomination on the 44th annual MMFF Awards for Best Actress.
 She also won the Film Actress of the Year in the 50th GMMSF Box-Office Entertainment Awards for her performance in the film One Great Love.
 The movie garnered over P50 million in its MMFF theatrical run.

 In 2020, her song "Bawal Lumabas (The Classroom Song)" became the most disliked song in WISH 107.5's YouTube Channel having reportedly received 404k dislikes and 78k likes within 14 hours.
 The song was based from a viral edit made by DJ Squammy from her statement about the ABS-CBN franchise renewal controversy.
+In 2023, Chiu had leading roles in two drama series, Fit Check and Linlang, both released on Amazon Prime Video.

+In 2024, Chiu played the titular character in the Philippine adaptation of What’s Wrong with Secretary Kim opposite Paulo Avelino, which is released on Viu.
+She earned a Best Actress nomination for the series at the 2024 Asian Television Awards.
+She was named as the 2025 calendar girl for the liquor brand Tanduay.